Baryogenesis from the weak scale to the grand unification scale: Electroweak baryogenesis

 where $ m = | m | \exp ( i \theta ) $.
-Such a term can be due to interactions with varying scalar fields like in Eq.~(\ref{lths}) in combination with the Yukawa interaction, or also due to varying Yukawa couplings \cite{Bruggisser:2017lhc}.
+Such a term can be due to interactions with varying scalar fields like in Eq.~(\ref{lths}) in combination with the Yukawa interaction, or due to varying Yukawa couplings \citep*{Bruggisser:2017lhc}.
 Bubble walls quickly grow to macroscopic sizes and thus can be approximated as planar.
-Let the wall move in $ z $-direction.
-It is convenient to Lorentz boost to the rest frame on the bubble so that $ m $ only depends on $ z $.
+Let the wall move in the $ z $ direction.
+It is convenient to Lorentz boost to the rest frame on the bubble so that $ m $ depends only on $ z $.
 One can expand in derivatives of $ m $, corresponding to an expansion in $ ( \lw T ) ^{ -1 } $.
-Keeping the first two terms, one obtains the semiclassical force \footnote{ The force was computed using the WKB approximation to the Dirac equation \cite{Kainulainen:2002th,Fromme:2006wx} and from quantum field theory using Kadanoff-Baym equations \cite{Kainulainen:2002th,Prokopec:2003pj}. }
+Keeping the first two terms, one obtains the semiclassical force \footnote{ The force was computed using the WKB approximation to the Dirac equation \citep{Kainulainen:2002th,Fromme:2006wx} and from quantum field theory using Kadanoff-Baym equations \citep{Kainulainen:2002th,Prokopec:2003pj}. }

-with $ E = ( \vec p ^ 2 + | m | ^ 2 ) ^{ 1/2 }$, $ E _ z = ( p _ z ^ 2 + | m | ^ 2 ) ^{ 1/2 }$, and $ s = \pm 1 $ for spin (as defined in the frame where the momentum transverse to the wall vanishes) in $ \pm z $ direction.
+with $ E = ( \vec p ^ 2 + | m | ^ 2 ) ^{ 1/2 }$, $ E _ z = ( p _ z ^ 2 + | m | ^ 2 ) ^{ 1/2 }$, and $ s = \pm 1 $ for spin (as defined in the frame where the momentum transverse to the wall vanishes) in the $ \pm z $ direction.
 The prime denotes derivatives with respect to $z $.
-The leading order term is independent of spin.
-Due to the chiral nature of the mass term in Eq.~(\ref{mass}) there is a spin dependence, which first appears at second order in Eq.~(\ref{force}).
+The leading-order term is independent of spin.
+Because of the chiral nature of the mass term in Eq.~(\ref{mass}) there is a spin dependence, which first appears at second order in Eq.~(\ref{force}).
 Note that Eq.~(\ref{force}) holds for all four states of the fermion.

-The forces on different (anti-)particles are sketched in Fig.~\ref{f:forces} with top quarks as an example, and with the square bracket in Eq.~(\ref{force}) assumed to be negative.
-For all (anti-)tops the force is positive and pushes them towards the symmetric phase.
-The spin-dependent term is negative for left-handed (anti-)tops and decreases the force acting on them, while it increases the force on right-handed (anti-)tops.
-The left-handed tops carry positive $ B _ L $, while the right handed anti-tops carry negative $ B _ L $.
-Therefore the force changes the distribution of $ B _ L $ in space, so that $ n _ { B _ L } $ becomes non-zero and $ z $-dependent.
+The forces on different (anti)particles are sketched in Fig.~\ref{f:forces} with top quarks as an example, and with the square bracket in Eq.~(\ref{force}) assumed to be negative.
+For all (anti)tops the force is positive and pushes them toward the symmetric phase.
+The spin-dependent term is negative for left-handed (anti)tops and decreases the force acting on them, while it increases the force on right-handed (anti)tops.
+The left-handed tops carry positive $ B _ L $, while the right-handed antitops carry negative $ B _ L $.
+Therefore, the force changes the distribution of $ B _ L $ in space so that $ n _ { B _ L } $ becomes nonzero and $ z $ dependent.